doug-h-rice/virtual-multicomp/README.md

 		BASIC.HEX
 		ROM.HEX

+Grant has modified 8kbasic.asm (found on Tommy Thorn's website) so that basic.asm and intmini.asm => BASIC.HEX

 I would like a software version that would allow checking of ROM images.

 3/1/2020 - BASIC.HEX - The TCC compiled version works, but the LINUX/GCC compiled version does not get past the "Memory?" prompt - see later.  ( BASIC.HEX waits for 0x0D, but LINUX returns 0x0A when you press ENTER. )